EwanColquhoun/AnimalPairs/README.md

 * ### The Game
     * The game itself is made up of cards that the user has to turn over.
 The aim is to match two cards together until the whole 'deck' is matched.
     * The amount of cards on the deck depends on the level of difficulty selected.
-    * There are some basic animations and sounds that interact with the user to enhance the in game user experience and to encourage further use.
+    * There are some basic animations and sounds that interact with the user to enhance the in-game user experience and to encourage further use.
     * The below picture depicts the game board with two cards turned over.
 They are unmatched so will turn back over with a slight delay.
 ![The Game](assets/readme-images/easy-unmatched.png)
     * The below picture depicts the game with most of the cards matched.